Get Going, Faster

 Dual credit courses are those that help you earn both high school and college credits for the same class.
 Dual Credit courses can be taken online, by virtual conferencing, or in some cases, students go directly to the college/university campus.
 This includes Career & Technical Education (CTE) classes.
 The program can pay for up to $75 per credit.

 Funds can be used to pay for a variety of college-credit bearing or career-technical exams.
 These include Advanced Placement (AP), International Baccalaureate (IB), College Level Examination Program (CLEP), or Career & Technical Education (CTE) exams.
+Contact your local school district for a list of available challenge exams.

 - Workforce Training